“Each day we wake slightly altered and the person we were yesterday is dead”

 “Mike made an extraordinary outward change and only then could the door be opened to an inner transformation that is still clearly under way”

 Part III How Do We Change?

-Morland raises the theory of Post-Traumatic Growth, that sometimes it can only be after huge tragedy that change can occur.
+Morland raises the theory of Post-Traumatic Growth.
+Sometimes it can only be after huge tragedy that change can occur.